AlphaWallet/blockchain-attestation/cli-demo.md

 ### Construct Attestation
 Constructs an attestation to a specific identifier of a certain type which is valid for a certain amount of time, signed using a private key and linked to human readable name of the attestor.
 The command outputs the public attestation.
-This method should be run by the Attestor.
+This command should be run by the Attestor.

 Specifically the syntax of the command is as follows: